 Most fungal infections are airborne in nature.
 The general climatic conditions might encourage fungal infections to grow in your beautiful coral bells plant.
 This is true for cities like Seattle and here you would need to do a few things here-

 • The coral bells plant in your garden should be watered in the morning only.

-• You can use drip irrigation method to water these plants.
+• You can use a drip irrigation method to water these plants.

 • If your old coral bells have suffered from fungal infection, plant the new ones in a new garden area.